sakethreddy997/freshers-assignment-vjit/README.md

 As of now , a coupon code is generated for a user when he enters all the details , but need to make this application to an <br />
 extent of assigning the coupon code with the points.

-Thankyou .
+# Note
+-------- Master branch is the original branch of the code , and remaining branches are for backup Thankyou .